mkramlich/latlearn/README.txt

     * benchmark regression tests (for basic QA automation & CI/CD pipelines)
     * engine performance tuning & optimization refactors

+To help understand what latlearn can do, there is a screenshot included of a metrics dashboard window.
+One run from a terminal, and based on a 'watch' of a report file.
+This file is generated only when an app calls the fn in this module named latency_report_gen.
+The screenshot is:
+    report-watch-screenshot.png

 It is not intended to meet everyone's needs.
 It scratched an itch, in-house.
 And it has the benefit of being well-understood by its creator, with no surprises.
-And it is easy to enhance or augment where desired.
+And it is easy to enhance or augment where desired. n
 More to come!
 There is more LL-related code to extract from Slartboz (and clean up, of course.)
 And there's an in-house list of ideas for further enhancement.

 For more info on Slartboz (a new sci-fi, post-apoc, real-time Rogue-like, in Golang):